 The main diagnostic used for the MCMC was the trace plots of the posterior samples for estimated parameters.
-For the base case the MCMC simulation started at the values of MPD estimates for model parameters and the traces show good mixing (Figure 15).
-There is no evidence of non-convergence for estimated biomass indicators (B_0 , $B{current}$, and $B{current}$ as a percent of B_0) and their posterior distributions are well formed, with posterior medians being reasonably close to the MPD estimates (Figure 16).
+For the base case the MCMC simulation started at the values of MPD estimates for model parameters and the traces show good mixing (Figure 14).
+There is no evidence of non-convergence for estimated biomass indicators (B_0 , $B{current}$, and $B{current}$ as a percentage of B_0) and their posterior distributions are well formed, with posterior medians being reasonably close to the MPD estimates (Figure 15).
+The posterior distributions for estimated parameters and biomass indicators for the base case are summarised in Table 6.
+The estimated posterior of M has a median of 0.154 with a 90% credible interval between 0.137 and 0.173 (Figure 16).